wp-blocks/cf7-antispam/readme.txt

 = 0.2.3 =
 * enhanced fingerprint scripts performance
 * improving debugging output
+* solved an issue with some plugins like conditional forms for cf7

 = 0.2.2 =
 * fix safari (macos/ios) detection (with a new custom check)